ivpn/ivpn.net/src/content/pages/knowledgebase/general/device-management-faq.md

 ### How can I delete (log out) my devices?

-- In the [Client Area](/account/login#id) - `Device Management` tab, locate the required device and click on the `Delete` button.
+- In your [Account](/account/login#id) area - `Device Management` tab, locate the required device and click on the `Delete` button.
 Use the `Log out from all devices` button to log all of your devices out and reset the device counter to zero.

 ![](/images-static/uploads/device-management-3.png)